 - Washing load size is fairly small, normally 6-10 lbs. capacity depending on the model.

 While there are no direct washer dryer in one alternatives, there are several combinations of products that take up minimal space, wash and dry rapidly and cost several times less.
 For example, we have portable washing machines ranging from $42.95 to $109, and spin dryers ranging from $69.95 to $145.
 The spin dryers get the clothes almost dry in a mere 2-3 minutes, using 100 times less energy than conventional tumble dryers.
-All of these units are fully portable and don’t require a conventional washer/dryer hookup.
+All of these alternative washing machines and dryers are fully portable and don’t require a conventional washer/dryer hookup.